19 Career Options After Learning Japanese

 17. Content Creator

-Content development may be lucrative, depending on the quality and how much one gets involved with customers.
+Content development may be lucrative, depending on the quality and the extent of one’s involvement with customers.

-Creating content relatable to English and Japanese speakers will give you access to a much bigger global audience.
+Creating content that is relatable to English and Japanese speakers will give you access to a much larger global audience.

 Depending on your area of expertise and interest, the content might take the shape of social media interactions, blogs, vlogs, and more.